adrianblakey/slot-car-ecom/README.md

   set freq_max 96
   set duty_rate 15

-In case of the 10000KV motor, set duty_rate to 15 (1.5%/ms).
-The latest code doesn't slow down anything too much because it's doubled above 60K ERPM.
+An alternative setting that can be used to limit power based on RPM is duty_ramp (not to be confused with duty_rate).
+Read the code :-)

-And also it's sometimes not even necessary under load.
-You might witness this say in a car that won't leave the line smoothly on full power - it'll stutter and "cog".
-This might be becuase the motor is not under load because the wheels are spinning due to too much torque from the motor - drone motors have a lot of torque - maybe too much.
+You might witness timing effects in a car that won't leave the line smoothly on full power - it'll stutter and "cog".
+This might be becuase the motor is not under load because the wheels are spinning (!) due to too much torque from the motor - drone motors have a lot of torque - maybe too much.
 There are some [technical articles ... ](https://www.miniquadtestbench.com/motors-and-torque.html#:~:text=Torque%20itself%20is%20simply%20a,power%20%3D%20torque%20*%20angular%20velocity.)

-## 100% duty cycle

-In the ESCape32 code the PWM duty cycle is always one MCU clock cycle less than 100%.
-If allowed to be 100%, two problems arise.
-First, there is a very pronounced step between 100%-1 and full 100% duty cycle.
-Second, the charge pump capacitor becomes starved, i.e. has no time to charge.
-These two issues are interconnected.
-So if more output is needed, simply supply more voltage.

-The ESCape32 firmware is deliberately set to not run at 100% duty cycle.
-If you want a 100% dc you need to modify the code and all bets are off :-) it's not supported and a very bad idea for small motors because any (high or low) PWM frequency is meaningless at 100% dc.

-If you really want to try it at your own risk - change this line: https://github.com/neoxic/ESCape32/blob/master/src/main.c#L616 to:

-    IM1_ARR = arr - 1;

 ## Default Drag Brake Setting 75%

 The default value is not a random value.
 When a motor is driven using complementary PWM (so called damped mode) it's literally braking while running.
 In other words, its two energized phases are either connected to rail and ground (driving) or both connected to ground (braking).

-When duty cycle is close to 100%, the energized phases spend most of the time in the driving state (connected to opposite polarities) giving 0% braking.
+When the duty cycle is close to 100%, the energized phases spend most of the time in the driving state (connected to opposite polarities) giving 0% braking.
 When duty cycle is close to 0%, the energized phases spend most of the time in the braking state (connected to ground) yielding a rough equivalent of 66% drag brake force.
 Deadtime obviously slightly reduces running brake by introducing an unconnected gap between transitions from driving to braking.

 So with the default 75% drag brake the transition from running brake to drag brake is already quite smooth.